Motorists urged to be cautious following series of serious collisions on Nottinghamshire roads

 Advertisement

-Then on Saturday evening, a four-car collision on the A46 resulted in the death of a man in his 20’s.

-Area Manager Bryn Coleman, Nottinghamshire Road Safety Partnership chairman and Nottinghamshire Fire & Rescue head of prevention and protection, said: “Every year the emergency services attend hundreds of collisions on our roads, and many of them are serious.
+Bryn Coleman, Nottinghamshire Fire and Rescue Service (NFRS) area manager, Nottinghamshire Road Safety Partnership chairman and NFRS head of prevention and protection, said: “Every year the emergency services attend hundreds of collisions on our roads, and many of them are serious.

 “Unfortunately, I have experienced and seen the sadness and frustration when we are unable to do more than we can for people who have been injured or lost their lives, far too many times.